Jet Charge with Global Event Shapes: Probing Quark Flavor Dynamics: Introduction

 The idea of jet charge was first explored~\cite{Field:1977fa} more than four decades ago.
 More recently, the jet electric charge has been shown~\cite{Krohn:2012fg,Waalewijn:2012sv} to be able to provide discrimination between jets initiated by up-type and down-type quarks at the LHC.
 Jets are initiated by energetic partons emerging from a hard collision process, subsequently producing a parton shower through perturbative soft and collinear emissions which is followed by hadronization into a cluster of hadrons.
 A suitable definition of the measured jet charge will correlate with the electric charge of the jet-initiating parton, providing a jet tagging tool that discriminates between jets initiated by different parton flavors.
-Jet charge was used in DIS studies~\cite{Berge:1979qg,Berge:1980dx,Allen:1982ze,Albanese:1984nv,Barlag:1981wu,Erickson:1979wa}, for measurements of the charge asymmetry~\cite{Stuart:1989db,Decamp:1991se}, tagging $b$-quarks in jets~\cite{Braunschweig:1990cv,Abazov:2006vd,Aaltonen:2013sgl,Aad:2013uza} and hadronically decaying $W$ bosons~\cite{Khachatryan:2014vla,Chen:2019uar}, testing aspects of perturbative~\cite{Krohn:2012fg,Waalewijn:2012sv, Aad:2015cua,Sirunyan:2017tyr,Fraser:2018ieu} and nonperturbative~\cite{Kang:2023ptt} Quantum Chromodynamics (QCD), probing nuclear-medium-induced jet quenching effects in heavy ion collisions~\cite{Gyulassy:1993hr,Wang:1994fx,Chien:2016led,Connors:2017ptx,Li:2019dre,Sirunyan:2020qvi,Du:2020pmp}, and probing the quark flavor structure of unpolarized and polarized~\cite{Kang:2020fka,Kang:2020xez} transverse momentum dependent parton distribution functions (TMDPDFs).
+Jet charge has been used for DIS studies~\cite{Berge:1979qg,Berge:1980dx,Allen:1982ze,Albanese:1984nv,Barlag:1981wu,Erickson:1979wa}, measurements of the charge asymmetry~\cite{Stuart:1989db,Decamp:1991se}, tagging $b$-quarks in jets~\cite{Braunschweig:1990cv,Abazov:2006vd,Aaltonen:2013sgl,Aad:2013uza} and hadronically decaying $W$ bosons~\cite{Khachatryan:2014vla,Chen:2019uar}, probing anomalous Z~\cite{Li:2021uww} and Higgs~\cite{Wang:2023azz} boson couplings, discriminating between Higgs production mechanisms~\cite{Li:2023tcr}, testing aspects of perturbative~\cite{Krohn:2012fg,Waalewijn:2012sv, Aad:2015cua,Sirunyan:2017tyr,Fraser:2018ieu} and nonperturbative~\cite{Kang:2023ptt} Quantum Chromodynamics (QCD), probing nuclear-medium-induced jet quenching effects in heavy ion collisions~\cite{Gyulassy:1993hr,Wang:1994fx,Chien:2016led,Connors:2017ptx,Li:2019dre,Sirunyan:2020qvi,Du:2020pmp}, and probing the quark flavor structure of unpolarized and polarized~\cite{Kang:2020fka,Kang:2020xez} transverse momentum dependent parton distribution functions (TMDPDFs).
 The jet charge has also been used as one of a variety of jet substructure tools~\cite{Gallicchio:2011xq,Larkoski:2017jix,Sirunyan:2020qvi,Brewer:2020och} for jet discrimination~\cite{Chien:2018dfn,Buckley:2020kdp,Kang:2021ryr}, with enhanced performances using machine learning techniques~\cite{Fraser:2018ieu,Chen:2019uar}.